djkeu/Kukuk/README.md

     - Kotlin road: coroutines
     - Use of CoPilots

-The [1.3] version of the app is still available on Netlify, https://kuku-klok.netlify.app/, for non-Android systems.
-Although the interface hasn't changed much, the current version [2.0.x] is specifically tailored for Android and has several improvements under the hood and is therefore recommended over the [1.3] version when possible.
+For the poor souls who don't have an Android device, the [1.3] version of the app is available on Netlify at `https://kuku-klok.netlify.app/`. [`ToDo:`] Although the interface hasn't changed much, the current version [2.0.x] is specifically tailored for Android and has several improvements under the hood and is therefore recommended over the [1.3] version when possible.

 ## About Kuku
 This section will not be updated.
 A more current and complete version of 'About Kuku' is available through the app.